Optical Shutters

 Controller Options

 Thorlabs offers two controllers for use with our optical shutters: Item #s SC10 and KSC101.
 The SC10 controller can be used with both the Ø1/2" and Ø1" shutters below, while the KSC101 controller is only compatible with the Ø1/2" shutter.
 For information on the control requirements, please see the Specs tab.
 Both controllers include an "interlock mode" that is incorporated into the controller's logic; a physical key lock; and manual, triggered, or sofwtare controlled operation modes.
 The SC10 benchtop controller has an RS-232 computer connection that allows the controller to be operated using the included standalone software GUI.
-The KSC101 controller is a compact K-Cube™ controller with a USB 3.0 (2.0 Compliant) computer connection that allows the controller to be controlled using Thorlabs' Kinesis® or legacy APT™ software packages.
+The KSC101 controller is a compact K-Cube™ controller with a USB 3.0 (2.0 Compliant) computer connection that allows the controller to be controlled using Thorlabs' Kinesis® software package.
 See the Specs tab for a comparison table of the two controller options.

 A 10-foot-long cable with 6-way HRS connector is included for connecting the shutter to either the SC10 or KSC101 Shutter Controller.
 A replacement cable can also be purchased below.